chronicleworks/chronicle/docs/domain_modelling.md

 ### Attribute addition

-You can add new attributes, and add their values to both existing and new data
+You can add new attributes, and add their values to both existing and new data.

 This conforms to most reasonable models of interface and protocol evolution, where you should design for extension rather than modification.